michaelzhang114/durham-fragments/README.md

 - 50 pixels: https://durham-fragments.herokuapp.com/home.html?image_length=50
 - 150 pixels: https://durham-fragments.herokuapp.com/home.html?image_length=150

-The original length of the squares is `150`.
+The original length of the squares is `150`, so any setting greater than 150 would be increasing the size of squares beyond their original resolution.

 ### About “Fragments”